NVIDIA/TensorRT/samples/sampleINT8/README.md

 -   `<TRT-xxxx>-<xxxxxxx>` The TensorRT version followed by the calibration algorithm, for example, EntropyCalibration2.
 -   `<layer name> :` value corresponds to the floating point activation scales determined during calibration for each tensor in the network.

 The `CalibrationTable` file is generated during the build phase while running the calibration algorithm.
 After the calibration file is created, it can be read for subsequent runs without running the calibration again.
 You can provide implementation for `readCalibrationCache()` to load calibration file from a desired location.
-If the read calibration file is compatible with calibrator type (which was used to generate the file) and TensorRT version, builder would skip the calibration step and use per tensor scales values from the calibration file instead.
+If the read calibration file is compatible with calibrator type (which was used to generate the file) and TensorRT version, builder would skip the calibration step and use per-tensor scales values from the calibration file instead.

 ### Configuring for the builder